UnitySuperEditor/SuperEditor/README.md

 3. A Super Favorites.

-You just need to drag and drop Super Editor into your project, development projects become a treat.
+You just need to drag and drop Super Editor into your project, your project can use these three super lightweight modules cross-platform on Mac/Windows/Linux(Ubuntu tested) systems without having to install a huge external IDE on each system, development projects become a treat.

 ![SuperEditor2.x](https://github.com/UnitySuperEditor/SuperEditor/blob/master/Gif%20Tutorials/SuperEditor2.0.0.gif)